jerbear2008/among.js/README.md

-# among.js
+# What's this?
-A npm package for Among Us
+Among.js is a npm package to monitor memory for Among Us.